 Some of the islands in Venice are connected by bridges, while others you will need a boat to get there – like Burano or Murano.
 We took the Vaporetto, also known as the water bus, but there are also boat tours.
 The iconic gondolas will not take you to Murano or Burano.

 Burano is one of the most colorful places you will ever visit.
 The houses are all painted bright bold colors so that the fisherman would be able to find their way home even if they were drunk.
 Or maybe it was to help the fisherman find their houses in the fog?

 Regardless of the reason, it feels like a fairytale.
+It’s one of the most romantic places in Venice.
 I had a hard time imagining what it would be like to live there, even though I know people do.
 I also had a hard time picking my favorite spot, there were so many that were picture perfect.
 It felt more like I was walking through a painting.

 In addition to all the colorful houses, Burano is also known for making beautiful lace.
 Noblewomen started making lace in their homes back in the 16th-century.
 Other European countries could not mimic the intricate designs created by the women in Burano.
 Today, lace production in Burano is still a cherished, traditional art form.